tldr-pages/tldr/pages/common/virsh-undefine.md

 `virsh undefine --domain {{vm_name}} --remove-all-storage`

-- Delete the configuration file and the specified storage volumes:
+- Delete the configuration file and the specified storage volumes using the target name or the source name (as obtained from the `virsh domblklist` command):

 `virsh undefine --domain {{vm_name}} --storage {{target_name1|path/to/storage1,target_name2|path/to/storage2,...}}`